TIMELESS PRACTICES TO IMPROVE STUDENT LEARNING

 TIMELESS PRACTICE #1

-In the one-day Priority Standards workshop, Larry presents the rationale and an overview of the proven method for identifying those rigorous standards that require the greatest instruction and assessment emphasis.
+In the introductory Priority Standards virtual workshop, Larry presents the rationale and an overview of the proven method for identifying those rigorous standards that require the greatest instruction and assessment emphasis.
 Standards not identified as priorities are termed supporting standards.
 “Prioritization, not elimination,” is an important cautionary phrase repeated in the workshop to reassure educators and leaders that the process does not overlook any standards.

 WHAT WILL LARRY PRESENT?